crux-bphc/DidYouGitIt/data/about.md

   ]
 ---

-Did You Git It? is a N-day Hackathon to promote open source practices among both budding and experienced student developers.
+Did You Git It? is a 10-day Hackathon to promote open source practices among both budding and experienced student developers.
 We aim to encourage enthusiastic minds to come up with innovative solutions to software problems.
 The Hackathon comprises of projects